GLOBAL MARKETS-Stocks fly after Fed official cools Sept rate hike talk

 By Jamie McGeever

-LONDON, Aug 27 Stocks surged on Thursday, following the biggest gains on Wall Street in four years, after a U.S. Federal Reserve policymaker said the case for an interest rate increase next month "seems less compelling" than it was a few weeks ago.
+LONDON, Aug 27 Stocks rose around the world on Thursday, following the biggest gains on Wall Street in four years, after a U.S. Federal Reserve policymaker said the case for an interest rate increase next month "seems less compelling" than it was a few weeks ago.

 Increased appetite for risk also lifted crude oil prices further from last week's lows.
 The price of government bonds and the Japanese yen fell.

-At midday in Europe the FTSEuroFirst index of leading 300 European shares was up 3 percent at 1,420 points.
-Germany's DAX and France's CAC 40 were also up around 3 percent.
-Britain's FTSE 100 was up 2.4 percent.
+In early European trading, the FTSEuroFirst index of leading 300 European shares was up 2.5 percent at 1,415 points.
+Germany's DAX, France's CAC 40 and Britain's FTSE 100 were all up more then 2 percent.

-"The bounce in Wall Street and stabilisation in Asia are causing the market to rally back," said Clairinvest fund manager Ion-Marc Valahu.
-"My short-term indicators are telling me that we hit a bottom in the market earlier this week."
+"Financial market volatility has increased the likelihood that the first Fed hike will occur later than the September meeting," said Angela Hsieh at Barclays.
+"The increasing likelihood of a later Fed lift-off has lifted market sentiment."

 New York Fed President William Dudley said on Wednesday that arguments for a September rate increase "seems less compelling" than they had only weeks ago, given the threat posed to the U.S. economy by recent market turmoil.